ShambhaviPandey2021/shambhavipandey2021/README.md

 ## About Me

-Hey there! 👋 I'm Shambhavi Pandey, currently in my third year pursuing a Bachelor's in Technology in Computer Science and Engineering with a specialization in Artificial Intelligence and Machine Learning.
+Hey there! 👋 I'm Shambhavi Pandey, currently in my fourth year pursuing a Bachelor's in Technology in Computer Science and Engineering with a specialization in Artificial Intelligence and Machine Learning.

 ### Skills